jansmolders86/github-pages-cms/README.md

 ```

 The "CMS" grabs the JSON, renders the contents using jdorn's, https://github.com/jdorn/json-editor
-You can use the Schema you add to control the way the CMS is rendering the fields.
-An example of both the content as well as the corresponding schema, can be found in the ''example' folder.
+You can use the Schema JSON file to control the way the CMS is rendering the fields.
+An example of both the content as well as the corresponding schema, can be found in the 'Example' folder.

 __The CMS Login requires you to use a github token instead of a password to add some security.__